ccharlton2/Django-CRUD-Vue/README.md

 # Django-CRUD-Vue
-A project inteneded to learn the basics of using Django as a backend and Vue as a fron end
+A project inteneded to learn the basics of using Django as a backend and Vue as a front end